anrbn/GCP-Attack-Defense/CloudFunction/DefEvn-via-Source-Code-Concealment.md

 ### GCF Service Agent

 As I stated above, "there are no artifacts or traces left behind that could potentially point to the malicious source code ever used".
-So how do we detect this attack?
-Well, there is one way.
+If we can never find out the malicious source code how do we even detect this attack?
+Answer: via Google Cloud Functions (GCF) Service Agent.

-The Service Account `service-PROJECT_NUMBER@gcf-admin-robot.iam.gserviceaccount.com` is a Google Cloud Functions (GCF) Service Agent, which is responsible for administrative tasks related to Google Cloud Functions.
+The Service Account `service-<project-number>@gcf-admin-robot.iam.gserviceaccount.com` is a Google Cloud Functions (GCF) Service Agent, which is responsible for administrative tasks related to Google Cloud Functions.
 These tasks include deploying, updating, deleting, and managing function resources, such as uploading and replacing *function-source.zip* files in Cloud Storage.
 It is a system-generated service account which is created when you enable the Cloud Functions API in your project, and it is managed internally by Google Cloud.
 It is automatically assigned the necessary permissions to manage resources associated with Google Cloud Functions within the project.

 This can be the key factor in detecting the potential "Source Code Concealment" attack.
 Since the upload and replacement of *function-source.zip* files in Cloud Storage is typically handled by the Google Cloud Functions Service Agent, `service-PROJECT_NUMBER@gcf-admin-robot.iam.gserviceaccount.com`, any actions involving the deletion or replacement of the function-source.zip object in the bucket by an account other than the aforementioned service agent could indicate this attack in play.